freakydude/freakydude.github.io/content/posts/2023-03-23-Use_BigTreeTech_TouchScreenFirmware_with_Klipper_on_Sidewinder_X2/index.md

 ## Conclusion

-If you have successfully followed my instructions, you may be one of the first people on the planet to have this combination, a BTT touchscreen in Marlin Touchscreen mode, working on a Klipper firmware-driven printer.
+If you have successfully followed my instructions, you may be one of the first people on the planet to have this combination, a BTT touchscreen in Marlin touch mode, working on a Klipper firmware-driven printer.
 And yes, since we are all green these days, you did not throw away your working hardware.
 Congratulations!

 For further steps and more details it is always a good idea to go through the very good official documentation.